Skip to content

 A smarter framework for judging value before you buy

-A better buyer framework is simple.
+A stronger buyer framework is relatively straightforward.

 1. Ask what is durable